Get U Well

 First Primary Care Visit Checklist

-1. Your Identification and Insurance Details
+1. Identification and Insurance Details

 2. A List of Your Current Medications

-3. Your Medical History and Past Records
+3. Medical History and Past Records

-5. Immunization Details
+5. Immunization Records

 6. Recent Health Changes or Symptoms

-7. A List of Questions or Concerns
+7. Questions or Concerns

 10. Contact Information for Other Providers

-11. A List of Allergies and Past Reactions
+11. Allergies and Past Reactions

-12. Any Needed Mobility, Vision, or Hearing Aids
+12. Vision, Hearing, or Mobility Aids

 Step Into Your Appointment Fully Prepared

-Preparing with the right information ensures your first primary care appointment is productive, accurate, and focused on your needs.
+Preparing the right information ensures your first primary care appointment is productive, accurate, and focused on your needs.

 Book your appointment today and take the first step toward better long-term health.